 Players are not allowed to make illegal contact with the opposing team.
 Illegal contact includes elbows, use of forearms/hands, low blocking, back blocking, blocking with the head or contact above the shoulders.
 Players must also attempt to stay inbounds during the jam and may not use the out-of-bounds area to pass other skaters (called “cutting” the track).

-Check out this amazing video (courtesy of the Hammer City Roller Girls) about the basics of Flat Track Roller Derby.
+Check out this amazing video (courtesy of the WFTDA) about the basics of Flat Track Roller Derby.